gavinlouuu-kpt/cloudflare-workers-nextjs-saas-template/README.md

 2. Set either `RESEND_API_KEY` or `BREVO_API_KEY` as a secret in your Cloudflare Worker depending on which email service you want to use.
 3. Create a Turnstile catcha in your Cloudflare account, and set the `NEXT_PUBLIC_TURNSTILE_SITE_KEY` as a Github Actions variable.
 4. Set `TURNSTILE_SECRET_KEY` as a secret in your Cloudflare Worker.
+5. **Configure Stripe for production**:
+   - Set `STRIPE_SECRET_KEY`, `STRIPE_PUBLISHABLE_KEY`, and `STRIPE_WEBHOOK_SECRET` as Cloudflare Worker secrets
+   - Create production webhook endpoint in Stripe Dashboard pointing to your domain
-5. Update the `wrangler.jsonc` file with the new database and KV namespaces, env variables and account id.
+6. Update the `wrangler.jsonc` file with the new database and KV namespaces, env variables and account id.
 Search for "cloudflare-workers-nextjs-saas-template" recursively in the whole repository and change that to the name of your project.
 Don't forget that the name you choose at the top of the wrangler.jsonc should be the same as `services->[0]->service` in the same file.
-6. Go to https://dash.cloudflare.com/profile/api-tokens and click on "Use template" next to "Edit Cloudflare Workers".
+7. Go to https://dash.cloudflare.com/profile/api-tokens and click on "Use template" next to "Edit Cloudflare Workers".
 On the next, page add the following permissions in addition to the ones from the template:
     - Account:AI Gateway:Edit
     - Account:Workers AI:Edit
     - Account:Workers AI:Read